6londo9/embedika-test-task/README.md

 - - If user add a car, which is not already presented in DB, then he will see the next page.
 - After successfully adding a car, user will be redirected to cars table.
 - - Cars table has an option for sorting, that was made with '@Query' in CarRepository.
 This view also has a delete buttons, that make delete request for each presented car.
-Also there is a pagination, that I made with 'Pageable' class.
+Also, there is a pagination, that I made with 'Pageable' class.
 - In the &lt;navbar&gt; you can actually find, that there is a 'Stats' link.
 It will show you:
 - - How many entities are in the DB right now,